-Encouraging Women of Color to learn and play recreational golf
+Encouraging Women, Girls and Communities of Color to learn and play recreational golf

 Clemmie Perry has over 20 years’ experience working for two Fortune 500 companies (Lockheed Martin Corporation and Florida Power & Light Company).
 At Lockheed Martin Corporation, Ms. Perry served as the Corporate E-Learning Training Manager.
 She was responsible for managing virtual learning teams and developing online corporate training materials for 130,000 Aerospace & Defense employees.
 At Florida Power & Light Company in Miami, she was responsible for electrical distribution systems training and the implementation of smart grid & smart meter technology training programs.
-She also owns her own training development & consulting company, Educational Training Consultants (E.T.C), www.etrainingconsult.com
+She currently works for Sodexo, a global corporation, as the Quality &Training Manager in North America.

 Clemmie earned her B.S. degree from Florida A&M University, Tallahassee, Florida and an M.S. from Nova Southeastern University, Ft.
 Lauderdale, Florida.

-She is a member of the National Council of Negro Women (NCNW), Florida A&M University Alumni Association, National Football League (NFL) Cheerleader Alumni Association and Executive Women Golf Association (EWGA) She currently serves on the World Golf Foundation (WGF) Diversity Task Force and is a Board Member for the Florida Sports Hall of Fame (FSHOF).
+She is a member of the National Council of Negro Women (NCNW), Florida A&M University (FAMU) Alumni Association, National Football League (NFL) Cheerleader Alumni Association and Ladies Professional Golf Amateurs Association (LPGAA).
+She has served on the World Golf Foundation Diversity & Inclusion 2020 Task Force, the Women’s Golf Task Force and is a Board Member for the Florida Sports Hall of Fame (FSHOF).